JaouadROS/heightcameraestimation/README.md

 # heightcameraestimation
-Estimate the heigh of the depth camera: Kinect Asus..etc
+Estimate the height of the depth camera: Kinect Asus..etc

 Quick Start: